winkelstein/Minecraft-cpp/README.md

-# Minecraft-cpp
+# Minecraft-cpp [FROZEN for a while]
 Minecraft with own game engine on C++ using OpenGL.

 ## Clone
 third-party directory has submodules so you need to recursive clone: